 Shareholders, analysts, media and interested investors are invited to listen to the live conference call by logging onto the webcast at: http://www.investorcalendar.com/IC/CEPage.asp?ID=176642 or over the phone by dialing just prior to the starting time.

 Time: 9:00 a.m.
 Pacific | 12:00 p.m.
 Eastern

 Dial in number (Toll Free): +1.877.407.8035

 Dial in number (International): +1.201.689.8035

-Playback of the webcast will be available until August 10, 2016.
-Playback of the conference call will be available until May 24, 2016 at 11:59 p.m.
+Playback of the conference call will be available until May 24, 2018 at 11:59 p.m.
 Eastern.
-In addition, a transcript of the call will be archived in the company's website: http://www.fortunasilver.com/investors/financials
+Playback of the webcast will be available until August 10, 2018.
+In addition, a transcript of the call will be archived in the company's website: https://www.fortunasilver.com/investors/financials/2018/.

 ON BEHALF OF THE BOARD